nmanikiran/covid19/README.md

 # covid19

+This site will provide stats relate to corona-virus cases, information that WHO provided to fight against covoid19 in pictorial representation, symptoms checklist and many more

 ## Found this project useful?

 If you found this project useful, then please consider giving it a ⭐️ on Github and sharing it with your friends via social media.